-When you’re ready to fill out your Free Application for Federal Student Aid (FAFSA), you’ll need to have some important information on hand.
-To be eligible for financial aid, you must show proof of your identity, citizenship status, earnings (or parents’ earnings) and other financial information.
+When you’re ready to fill out your Free Application for Federal Student Aid (FAFSA), you’ll need to have some very specific info on-hand.

 In order to fill out the FAFSA, you will need: